Quanhcmus/dog-cat-classfication/README.md

 # Project dog-cat-classfication
+## 0. Status
+This model was only trained with 5000 image data so the efficiency is only 65%.
+We will improve as soon as possible
 ## 1. Introduction
 This project predicts whether a photo is a dog photo or a cat photo.
 From the pictures taken from the [link data](https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset).
 I label them and use them to predict those pictures.
 Then I deployed it to the local web to import images and display predictions.
 ## 2. Label the data